About Travelling Fellowships

 - You may only apply to one journal.
 Please ensure that the chosen journal is the most relevant to your field of study.

 - If for any reason you do not carry out your collaborative visit or it is delayed beyond six months of the award, please email email@example.com.
 Please also arrange for the Travelling Fellowship funds to be returned, in full.

 - Any unspent funds must be returned within one month of the end of the visit.

-- You must provide a 250–500 word summary of the results obtained from your visit, within three months, for publication on our website.
+- You must provide at least two bright, clear photographs and a 250-500 word summary of the results obtained from your visit within 3 months of return from the host lab.

 - You must keep all of the receipts related to your visit and send to the Charity Administrator within one month of completion of your visit.
-Email them to firstname.lastname@example.org, or send originals to Charity Administrator, The Company of Biologists, Bidder Building, Station Road, Histon, Cambridge, CB24 9LF, UK.
+These must be scanned and uploaded via the online application portal.

 Please submit your application in plenty of time as it can take up to six weeks to reach a decision from the deadline date.

 If I am awarded a Travelling Fellowship, will I get the funding before I go on my visit?